jongyaoY/fignet/readme.md

 Because of the object-mesh edges and the novel face-face edges, the graph consists of two sets of nodes (mesh and object nodes) and four sets of edges (mesh-mesh, mesh-object, object-mesh, face-face).
+According to following work of FIGNet \[2\], omitting the mesh-mesh edges helps the model to scale without affecting the accuracy.
-The message passing layer is augmented to handle face-face message passing.
+The implementation also adds the option to omit the mesh-mesh edges.
+Finally, the message passing layer is augmented to handle face-face message passing.

 ## How to Install